seancorfield/next-jdbc/doc/rs-builders.md

 # RowBuilder and ResultSetBuilder

-In [[Getting Started|getting_started]], it was noted that, by default, `execute!` and `execute-one!` return result sets as (vectors of) hash maps with namespace-qualified keys as-is.
+In [Getting Started](https://cljdoc.org/d/seancorfield/next.jdbc/CURRENT/doc/getting-started), it was noted that, by default, `execute!` and `execute-one!` return result sets as (vectors of) hash maps with namespace-qualified keys as-is.
 If your database naturally produces uppercase column names from the JDBC driver, that's what you'll get.
 If it produces mixed-case names, that's what you'll get.

 The default builder for rows and result sets creates qualified keywords that match whatever case the JDBC driver produces.
 That builder is `next.jdbc.result-set/as-maps` but there are several options available: